moleculerjs/moleculer/README-draft.md

 ## Schema
 You need to create a schema to define a service.
 The schema has some fix parts (name, version, settings, actions, methods, events).
-You can reach the whole schema in service functions as `this.schema`.

 ### Example service schema
 ```js